 Orange Mustard Dressing

-This is a little obscure because of the uniqueness of Olive Grand’s Blood Orange Olive Oil, but I offer it here because it is so incredibly delicious.
+This is a little obscure because of the uniqueness of Olive Grand’s Blood Orange Olive Oil, but it is incredibly delicious.
 This drop-dead fresh olive oil is a local find from Eugene’s own purveyors of artisan products.
 Check them out at Olivegrand.com.

 · 1 tsp Thai Chile Garlic sauce